josh-gree/gen-art-framework/docs/cli.md

 # CLI Usage

-The `gen-art` command-line tool generates images by sampling from parameterised scripts.
+The `gen-art` command-line tool generates images by sampling from parameterised scripts and provides example scripts to help you get started.

 ## Commands